mns-llc/energia/README.md

 * For all other values, add 0.1

 **Item duplication-averse DSM (IDA DSM):**
-* Remove any key->value pairs that are duplicated (removing both the original and all duplicates)
+* Remove any key->value pairs that are duplicated (removing the duplicates but not the original)
 * Recompute DSM

 **Type duplication-averse DSM (TDA DSM):**
-* For any value that is not mapping to another array, make the value a string representation of what type it is ('int', 'str', etc.)
+* For any key that is not mapping to another array, make the value a string representation of what type it is ('int', 'str', etc.)
-* Remove any key->value pairs that are duplicated elsewhere (removing both the original and all duplicates), ignoring key->array mappings
+* Remove any key->value pairs that are duplicated elsewhere (removing the duplicates but not the original), ignoring key->array mappings
 * Recompute DSM

 **~Skeleton~ Pile of bones DSM (POB DSM):**